 On a nightly basis, however, the tingling is the most troublesome.
 The sensation feels like a million needles stabbing me— or tiny ants crawling all over my feet at different intensities.
 I keep the MedMassager at the end of my bed and use it EVERY night, without fail, otherwise, I am unable to sleep well because the tingling takes over.
 Before I discovered that I could use either massager while I slept, I would pace for hours, praying the tingling would stop so that I could sleep.
 I felt like a zombie the first week the tingling started.
 Not even medication could take the tingling fully away.

 People constantly ask me how I have had such a miraculous recovery despite the devastation to my spine.
-My spinal surgeon told me that my injury is in the top .01 percentile of unique injuries, and he refers to my injury as horrific.
+My spinal surgeon told me that my injury is in the top .01 percentile of unique injuries, and he refers to it as “horrific.”
 MedMassager has helped me TREMENDOUSLY with my recovery.
-One of the main issues with spinal cord injury patients is the loss of circulation below the point of injury, and various types of nerve pain: tingling, burning, shooting and stabbing pain, to name a few.
+One of the main issues with spinal cord injury patients is the loss of circulation below the point of injury, and various types of nerve pain: tingling, burning, shooting and stabbing pain— to name a few.
 I have literally experienced all of the aforementioned types of pain.